adrita612/YOLO-Advanced-Object-Detection-Model/README.md

 - Awning-tricycle (~0.10)
 - Tricycle (~0.20)

-Performance limitations are mainly due to:
+Performance limitations may be due to:
 - Small object detection difficulty
 - Class imbalance

 ---

 ## Part III: Increasing Epochs (30 → 50)

+*Note the zip file can be downloaded in "Part III Results"

 To improve performance, the number of epochs was increased from 30 to 50.